hotwilson/true-perf-under-load/README.md

 The dilemma is that these are two different types of scripting efforts, typically using different programming languages and different tools.

+The problem is that because performance testing tools focus on file transfers, they do not report delays caused by JavaScript client-rendering.

 ## This repo
-This repo contains assets used to measure response times
+This repo contains assets used to measure "true" response times

 The best of both worlds.